 Training, qualifications & experience

-I have been in private practice for nearly six years, offering private supervision more recently.
+I have been in private practice for ten years, offering private supervision more recently.

 I am on the British Association of Counselling register, and have a post-graduate diploma in counselling from Goldsmiths; a training that focused on underlying emotional patterns, and the influence of family and culture.
 My BSc (hons) in psychology entailed some neurobiology and lead to my membership of the British Psychological Society, the professional body for clinical psychologists.